TISOLS is scheduled for 17-21 april 2023

 Venue

-TISOLS2023 will be held from 17 – 21 April 2023 at the Aula of the Delft University of Technology in Delft in combination with a Subsidence Day in the historical city of Gouda.
+TISOLS2023 has been held from 17 – 21 April 2023 at the Aula of the Delft University of Technology in Delft in combination with a Subsidence and Society Day in the historical city of Gouda.
 The city of Delft is well known for its Delft Blue pottery and the cheese from Gouda is world famous.
 However, both cities are also located in the heart of the subsiding Dutch coastal plain.
 Subsidence has made the Netherlands to what it is today; a water-rich country which is one third below sea level.
 The Netherlands are still subsiding, causing damage to infrastructure and buildings.
 On top of that, land subsidence is worrisome for an already low-lying country that has to cope with sea-level rise.

 On behalf of the UNESCO Land Subsidence International Initiative, the TISOLS organizing committee and the TISOLS scientific committee